signature replay attacks succeed when contracts verify signatures without tracking processed message hashes

 Relevant Notes:

-- [[signature malleability allows replay by computing complementary ECDSA signatures without the private key]] — one mechanism enabling replay
+- [[signature malleability allows replay by computing complementary ECDSA signatures without the private key]]: one mechanism enabling replay (sub-pattern 4 in the taxonomy above)

 Topics: